a5mith/nodebb-plugin-soundcloud-35hz/README.md

 ## Changes

+0.1.0
+ - Support for no_follow.

 0.0.3
  - Use this version for ^0.6.0

 0.0.2
- - Use this version for ^0.5.0
+ - Use this version for ^0.5.0 - Why are you still using this version?